Best afternoon tea in Birmingham

-Hotel chain Malmaison has got the chic-on-a-budget thing nailed, so no surprises then that its afternoon tea follows suit.
-For under twenty quid, you’ll get the full shebang (minus booze) – and they don’t shirk on quantity or quality, either.
-The savoury options (bagels, sliders etc) get the thumbs up, but it’s their cake selection that really brings things home.
+Hotel chain Malmaison has got the chic-on-a-budget thing nailed.
+It should come as no surprise, then, that its afternoon tea follows suits.
+For under twenty quid, you’ll get the full shebang (minus booze)—and they don’t shirk on quantity or quality, either.
+The savoury options (bagels, sliders, etc.) get the thumbs up, but it’s their cake selection that really brings things home.
 Featuring dinky brownies, Bakewell tarts and even a fruit shake, it’s lip-smackingly good.

 Why go?
-Quaint and traditional is the order of the day from this British institution.
+Quaint and traditional is the order of the day at this British institution.

 Why go?
 Afternoon tea with an Indian twist, at this award-winning eatery.

 Why go?
-Chocolate-lovers of the world, rejoice: we have found your mecca.
+Chocolate- overs of the world, rejoice: we have found your mecca.